 How to get to Andros from Mykonos

-If you want to explore another island after a few days in cosmopolitan Mykonos, you could definitely have a look into Andros.
+If you have spent a few days in cosmopolitan Mykonos and want something more relaxed, definitely look into Andros.
 Again, you can check all these out on Ferryhopper.

 Getting from Andros to more Greek islands